varnishcache/varnish-cache/doc/sphinx/phk/somethinghappened.rst

 `pretty significant new code </docs/5.1/whats-new/changes-5.1.html>`_ from our users for another half year, for no particular reason.

-So yeah, it was pretty embarrasing to have to amend our 5.1 release twice in two weeks, but it did prove that the "release by calendar" strategy is right for our project:  It forced us to get our s**t toggether so users can benefit from the work we do in a timely
+So yeah, it was pretty embarrassing to have to amend our 5.1 release twice in two weeks, but it did prove that the "release by calendar" strategy is right for our project:  It forced us to get our s**t toggether so users can benefit from the work we do in a timely